 Institute for Systems Biology

 Kytola, Ville; Topaloglu, Umit; Miller, Lance D; Bitting, Rhonda L; Goodman, Michael M; D Agostino, Ralph B; Desnoyers, Rodwige J; Albright, Carol; Yacoub, George; Qasem, Shadi A; DeYoung, Barry; Thorsson, Vesteinn; Shmulevich, Ilya; Yang, Meng; Shcherban, Anastasia; Pagni, Matthew; Liu, Liang; Nykter, Matti; Chen, Kexin; Hawkins, Gregory A; Grant, Stefan C; Petty, W Jeffrey; Alistar, Angela Tatiana; Levine, Edward A; Staren, Edgar D; Langefeld, Carl D; Miller, Vincent; Singal, Gaurav; Petro, Robin M; Robinson, Mac; Blackstock, William; Powell, Bayard L; Wagner, Lynne I; Foley, Kristie L; Abraham, Edward; Pasche, Boris; and Zhang, Wei, "Mutational Landscapes of Smoking-Related Cancers in Caucasians and African Americans: Precision Oncology Perspectives at Wake Forest Baptist Comprehensive Cancer Center."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 446.